-Whilst all four members of the Big 4 pay similar salaries to their employees, PwC does appear to pay marginally less than the others in the more junior positions (Audit Associates and Assistant Managers).
+Whilst all four members of the Big 4 pay similar salaries to their employees, PwC does appear to pay marginally less than the others in the more junior positions (Audit Associates and Senior Associates).

 At Manager and Senior Manager level and above, PwC pays broadly in line with the other members of the Big 4, albeit with individual differences arising through external hiring, incentivising talented staff and performance.
 PwC pays their partners higher average salaries than KPMG as of 2020.